ASHAYMISHRA/ASHAYMISHRA/README.md

 ## I'm a Developer, Intern ,and a Human Being!:innocent:

-- 🔭 I’m currently working on a [Machine Learning projects][website]!
+- 🔭 I’m currently working on a Machine Learning projects
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers and content creators
 - 🥅 2020 Goals: Learn new technologies and do more project.